Who Is Shawn Mendes?

 Starting Out on Vine

 Vine was a six-and-a-half-second video-sharing service that launched in June 2012.
-That August, a then 14-year-old Mendes uploaded a clip of himself singing an acoustic version of Bieber’s “As Long as You Love Me.”
-He logged on to his account the next morning to find that it had 10,000 likes — and his follower count had gone through the roof.
+That August, a then 14-year-old Mendes decided to show off his talents by uploading a video of himself singing Bieber’s “As Long as You Love Me” — acoustic style.
+When he checked his account the next day, he discovered he had accrued a whopping 10,000 likes.

 Mendes is now something of a poster boy for how to become a superstar in the social media era and an example of how the music business now assimilates new artists.
 Through Vine, YouTube, Twitter and Instagram, he built a massive, grassroots fandom.
 He is also dedicated to interacting with his fans on an almost daily basis.